industrial-peons/industrial-peons.github.io/molten-core-prio.md

 # MOLTEN CORE LOOT PRIORITY
+Below is the priority for loot in Molten Core

 | Item                         | Priority (in no particular order, except when bold) |
 |------------------------------|-----------------------------------------------------|
 | Aged Core Leather Gloves     | Dagger ROGUE, Feral Druid                           |